dceejay/nodered.snap/README.md

     sudo snap connect node-red:network-observe

-#### Installing

-    snap install node-red
+### Pre-requisites

+You need to be running **snapd** 2.5 or better - you may need to upgrade from the edge channel

+    sudo snap refresh snapd --edge

-if installing on a Pi please ensure the core is also at the latest level
+If installing on a Pi please ensure the core is also at the latest level

     sudo snap install core
     or
     sudo snap refresh core

+#### Installing

+To load the latest stable version

+    snap install node-red

+To load the latest version - (ensure snapd is v2.5 or better first as per above)

+    snap install node-red --edge

 When the snap is running you can view the Node-RED log using